wenzhuo727/wen/_pages/about.md

 ## 🔥 Recent News

+**[Feb.
+2026]**
+* New paper led by me was published in [ISPRS Journal of Photogrammetry and Remote Sensing](https://doi.org/10.1016/j.isprsjprs.2026.02.038).
+This study integrates both spatial and temporal information for global vegetation greenness forecasting using deep learning models.

 **[Nov.
 2025]**
 * New paper led by me was published in [Journal of Hydrology](https://doi.org/10.1016/j.jhydrol.2025.134534).
 This study is to explore the causal pathways among SM, Temperature, Precipitation and ocean–atmosphere teleconnection patterns over the Greater Horn of Africa.